 The learning and teaching strategy is designed to be highly interactive and to provide a collegial environment for experience sharing.
 A seminar style presentation format will be adopted and students will be expected to read and discuss assigned journal articles.
-Students will also have an opportunity to practice a number of research-related skills such as manuscript review and preparing a confirmation report.

 The learning and teaching methods include: